Consider volunteering abroad with GVI in order to start your career in African wildlife conservation.

 Conservation internships in South Africa are ideal for wildlife enthusiasts, as the country is recognised as one of only 17 mega-biodiverse nations in the world.

-One example of a wildlife internship that can help you start a conservation career is GVI’s FGASA field guiding and conservation careers internship in South Africa.
+One example of a wildlife internship that can help you start a conservation career is GVI’s Field Guides Association of Southern Africa (FGASA) Field Guiding and Conservation Careers internship in South Africa.

 This 23-week program offers certified training.
 At the completion of your course, you will have the opportunity to take on a placement that will give you even more career exposure, allowing you to gain expertise in areas such as research or anti-poaching efforts.